Peruvian Slang Words and Phrases

 Peruvian Slang Words A-E

-• achorado — an aggresive or “low living” person (sometimes used to refer to “undesirable” types from slum areas).
+• achorado — an aggressive or “low living” person (sometimes used to refer to “undesirable” types from slum areas).

 • al toque – right away, straight away.
 Bear in mind that “right away,” like mañana, could mean a few hours or a few weeks in Peru.